narainkarthikv/readme-shop/README.md

 This is just the beginning!
 Let’s build something amazing together and make README-SHOP the best it can be! ❤️🤝

+## 📜 Changelog

+See [CHANGELOG.md](CHANGELOG.md) for release notes and version history.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/narainkarthikv/README-SHOP/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.